 Emergency Economic Injury Disaster Loan (EIDL) | Nationwide Emergency Farm Grant

-The Emergency Economic Injury Disaster Loan (EIDL) is facilitated by the Small Business Administration (SBA) in the United States and ranchers should apply quickly as this loan has proved challenging – the initial funding in April did not include agriculture, but in early May we were added in.
+The Emergency Economic Injury Disaster Loan (EIDL) is facilitated by the Small Business Administration (SBA) in the United States.
+Ranchers should apply quickly as this loan has proved to be challenging - the initial funding in April 2021 did not include agriculture, but in early May 2021 it was added in.
 There has been some confusion with these loans about what needs to be repaid and what does not.
-Basically, if you apply and are accepted you can receive a $10,000 grant that does not need to be repaid – it is often referred to as a loan – hence the confusion.
-You can receive an additional loan (and the $10,000).
-Additional amounts do need to be repaid, but it is a low interest loan.
+Basically, if you apply and are accepted, you can receive a $10,000 grant that does not need to be repaid - it is often referred to as a loan - hence the confusion.
+You can receive an additional loan (and the initial $10,000).
+Additional amounts do need to be repaid but are considered low-interest loans.

 Grant: $10,000 per small business that do not have to be repaid.